Submitted by admin on Tue, 06/24/2014 - 17:41

 The Elena Konstantinou movie The return to USS Atlanta defender of Guadalcanal claimed the prestigious Spirit of Independence Award at the film festival in Fortlauderdale FL USA.
 Ocean Discovery is proud to have been part of the making of this fantastic production.

 Submitted by admin on Sun, 10/14/2012 - 18:12

 Today Richard Lundgren was awarded diver of the conference award at Eurotek for his long search for the shipwreck Mars.

 Submitted by admin on Tue, 10/09/2012 - 16:50

 The TV documentary Tall Ships at war is under production.
 Filming started this summer both on land and underwater.
 Using the very best video technology available.
-The Red Epic 5K promises ultra-high resolution and image quality.
+A custom built housing designed by Erik Börjeson for the Red Epic 5K promises ultra-high resolution and image quality.
 There is no ambient light at 70m so the biggest challenge is to light the scene.
 The team at times had up to 6 off camera 200 Watt HMI lights in the water simultaneously to light the wreck site.